joshday/heyjoshday.com/index.md

 # About Me

 My name is Josh.
 I work on all things "technical computing", but my niche is the intersection of statistics and computer science.
 I'm good at solving problems and then converting whiteboard math into efficient programs.
-[Julia](https://julialang.org) is [my favoriate language](blog/2018-08-17-why-i-use-julia/).
+[Julia](https://julialang.org) is [my favorite language](blog/2018-08-17-why-i-use-julia/).
 During my PhD I researched online (a.k.a. streaming/single-pass) algorithms for statistics (see [**OnlineStats.jl**](https://github.com/joshday/OnlineStats.jl)).

 # Things I've Built